 (Just want to meditate?
 Click the play button below for a mini-guided meditation, or keep scrolling to try your first full Headspace meditation.)

-Guided meditation describes a meditation led by a teacher, in person or via audio or video.
+Guided meditation describes a type of meditation led by a teacher, in person or via audio or video.

 It’s always a good idea to first understand what we’re trying to achieve through meditation before we embark on what is a journey of a lifetime.
 In a traditional meditation, meditation students are first taught how to view the contents of the mind and how best to approach the different exercises, to know how to get the best from their practice.
 Next, they are taught how to practice meditation, to become more proficient.
 Then comes the integration — learning how to fold the calm and clarity developed during meditation into everyday life.